Dedham, Massachusetts: Town Clerk

 The Elected Town Clerk serves a three-year term and works full-time for the Town.
 The Clerk is "the keeper of vital statistics of the town and the custodian of the town seal and all public records, administer[s] the oaths of office to all town officers... [and is] the clerk of the town meeting."
 In the role as clerk of town meeting, he notifies the public and members of the Town Meeting and keeps a verbatim record of proceedings.
 The current Town Clerk is Paul Munchbach.

 Town Moderator

-Town Meetings are presided over by the Town Moderator, but he has no vote unless all the Members present and voting are equally divided.
-At the first Town Meeting following the annual town election, he is to appoint, subject to Town Meeting's confirmation, a Deputy Moderator from the elected Members.
+Town Meetings are presided over by the Town Moderator, but she has no vote unless all the Members present and voting are equally divided.
+At the first Town Meeting following the annual town election, she is to appoint, subject to Town Meeting's confirmation, a Deputy Moderator from the elected Members.
 The Deputy serves in case of the Moderator's absence or disability.
-The current Town Moderator is Dan Driscoll.
+The current Town Moderator is Elizabeth O'Donnell.